jeremymreed/wallsd/README.md

 us 0 ""
 ```

-5. To set an output to onshot mode, and specify the desired wallpaper:  Note that you have to send a SetOutputMode command to force the daemon to change the wallpaper, even if the output is already in oneshot mode.
+5. `SetOutputImages`: To set an output to onshot mode, and specify the desired wallpaper:  Note that you have to send a SetOutputMode command to force the daemon to change the wallpaper, even if the output is already in oneshot mode.
 First send the image to be used.
 By default, the daemon will look at the first image in the images vector.
 If the command has additional images, those are loaded into the images vector.
 However, the daemon will not use these additional images while it is in oneshot mode.
 Second, send an SetOutputMode command to force the daemon to change the wallpaper.
 ```